Study 2: Can You Break Down the PPCI to Explain Changes?

 - Composition is the measurement of the change in PPCI relative to the change in the portfolio of valued instruments.

-In the chart above, we illustrate the relationships between these metrics in three highlighted periods.
+In the chart above, we illustrate the relationships between these metrics in two highlighted periods.
 Spread and price have an inverse relationship; when the spread increases, the price decreases, all else equal.
 During the valuation process, we take into consideration changes in market spreads and yields.
 We evaluate portfolio company performance, including relevant credit metrics, to determine an appropriate spread to apply to the cash flows.
 Despite the relationships, the calculation methodologies prevent a conclusive summation of the components to exactly explain the results of any period.
 The first bullet highlights this:

-- Q1 ’20: This period marked the beginning of COVID-19 and saw a huge decrease in benchmark rate (-1.22%), but it was almost fully offset by an increase in spread (1.31%).
+- Q1 ’20: This period marked the beginning of COVID-19 and saw a huge decrease in benchmark rate (-1.22%), but it was almost fully offset by an increase in spread (1.28%).
 However, spread determines discount rate, so the price fell approximately 3.16%.

 - Q1 ’22: This period saw a large increase in the benchmark rate, but since there were only slight changes in spread and coupon, there was almost no change in price.